barryclark/jekyll-now/_posts/2014-10-01-symfony-web-service-retrieving-data-with-get.markdown

 ---
 layout: post
-title: "Symfony Web Service: Retrieving Data with GET"
+title: "Symfony Web Service 2: Retrieving Data with GET"
 date: October 1, 2014
-tagline: "How to build a web service for an iOS app - Part 2" tags : [symfony, webservice]
+tagline: "How to build a small web service for an iOS app" tags : [symfony, webservice]
 ---